boonecabaldev/dotfiles/README.md

-# How to Create a GitHub Dotfiles Repo for GitHub Codespaces
+# How to Create a Lightweight Dotfiles Repository

 ### Introduction

 If you frequently create GitHub Codespaces, configuring your customizations can be tedious and repetitive.
 This tutorial will show you how to consolidate all of your customizations in a dotfiles GitHub repository.
 Along the way you will learn some handy Linux and vim techniques.

 The goal is to create a minimalist, well structured, boilerplate repository that you can augment as you see fit.
 The bulk of the tutorial consists of building the repository one file at a time with commentary describing key points.
 When you're done, you will have created a generic repository with the following:

 - Good generic `.bashrc` settings
 - Small but powerful set of bash functions and aliases for navigation
 - Good generic settings for vim